bguzmanrio/console-autocompleter-bracketsio/README.md

-# console-extender
+# Console Autocompleter
-Allows you to console.log a var with a simple shortcut
+Allows you to console.log a var with just pressing Ctrl-Alt-V